franco-diaz-licham/Franco-Diaz-Licham/README.md

 👷 I work full-time at <a href="https://www.norwest.nsw.edu.au">Norwest Christian College<a/> <br/>
 💼 I do freelancing at <a href="https://smartdev.com.au">SMARTDEV<a/> <br/>
 🌱 I am studying Computer Science part-time at Deakin University <br/>
-👀 Currently Learning React and Docker <br/>
+👀 Currently learning React and Docker <br/>

 <!---
 Franco-Diaz-Licham/Franco-Diaz-Licham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.